OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Case Studies of Open Environment Scenarios

-\rev{The most extreme outlier case in the dataset is the No. 51,278 data, where the precipitation value is 999,990.
+\rev{The most extreme case in this dataset is the No. 51,278 data, where the precipitation becomes 999,990.
 The normal range of precipitation is 0-100.
-We are unable to plot this problem in Figure \ref{fig:discard-acc} since the test loss of neural network suddenly becomes very large or even infinite in the following windows.
-It illustrates the vulnerability of neural networks when countering outliers or unreliable data.
-On the decision tree model, we also observe a 3x spike of the test loss after the No. 51,278 data, but it does not crash.
+We are unable to plot this problem in Figure \ref{fig:discard-acc} since the test loss of the neural network suddenly becomes very large or even infinite in the following windows.
+It illustrates the vulnerability of neural networks when encountering outliers.
+On the decision tree, we also observe a 3x spike of the test loss after the No. 51,278 data, but it does not crash.
 Even a single unreliable data item can corrupt the model.
-Thus, in open environment scenarios, it is an important and challenging problem to detect outliers or unreliable data to reduce their harm to stream learning models. }
+Thus, in open environment scenarios, it is an important and challenging problem to detect outliers to reduce their harm to stream learning models. }